Corey Dickerson Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

-- The Mets' 4.31 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets' 4.36 team ERA ranks 18th across all league pitching staffs.

-- Carrasco gets the start for the Mets, his 15th of the season.
-He is 3-4 with a 5.82 ERA and 50 strikeouts in 68 2/3 innings pitched.
+- Mets pitchers combine to allow 130 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- The right-hander last pitched on Sunday against the Boston Red Sox, when he tossed 2 1/3 innings, allowing five earned runs while giving up 10 hits.
+- The right-hander's last time out came on Tuesday against the New York Yankees, when he went six scoreless innings while giving up two hits.

-- The 36-year-old has an ERA of 5.82, with 6.6 strikeouts per nine innings, in 14 games this season.
-Opponents have a .281 batting average against him.
+- In 15 games this season, the 40-year-old has amassed an ERA of 3.24, with 7.7 strikeouts per nine innings.
+Opponents are hitting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.